What Taxes Do I Have to Pay When Selling a House in Minnesota?

 • Understand the tax consequences of selling a second home or rental property, including potential depreciation recapture tax and IRS 1099-S form requirements.

-• Married couples can benefit from specific home sale tax benefits, such as exclusions on gains under qualified principal residence rules.
+• Married couples can benefit from specific home-sale tax benefits, such as exclusions from gains under the qualified principal residence rules.

 • Minnesota non-resident sellers need to know their tax obligations, including possible state recording fees and transfer taxes.